hageyahhoo/Agile2020/Agile2020.md

 ## 2. CLARIFY DEMANDS AND RESPONSIBILITIES TO START

 ### CHALLENGES
-When I joined LINE Corporation, there were lots of problems which relate to not only software quality but a variety of software and organizational problems.
+When I joined LINE Corporation, there were lots of problems, which relate to not only software quality but a variety of software and organizational problems.

 The biggest challenge was the confusions and disagreements about SET among stakeholders.
 There were no clear objective, missions, and responsibilities of SET.
-Additionally, there were no shared understanding about SET.
+Additionally, there were no shared understandings about SET.
 Therefore, I needed to clarify them at first.

 Other big challenge was that I was a newbie of LINE Corporation and I didn't have enough knowledge of our services, architectures, technologies used, and so on.

-Moreover, there were few leaders to solve problems which affect more than one team and/or service.
+Moreover, there were few leaders to solve problems, which affect more than one team and/or service.
 In other words, few leaders could act beyond silos.
 We have been widely adopting to Microservice Architecture.
-It was critical to overcome this problem for solving outages quickly and properly with less impacts to users.
+It was critical to overcome this problem for solving outages quickly and properly with fewer impacts to users.
 <br />
 <br />